MUESdummy/Meta-Universal-Equality-Scale/README.md

 > **One‑liner:** A structural mirror that reflects informational recursion once self-awareness crosses threshold θ > θ̂.

-### MUES isn’t a personality test.
+- MUES isn’t a personality test.
 It’s a truth mirror — but not the kind that tells you who you are.
 It reflects how you process contradiction, how you respond to pressure, and what patterns repeat when no one's affirming you.
 It doesn't tell you what to fix.
 It simply shows you what holds — and what doesn’t — when your ideas are asked to stand without decoration.

 There are no right answers.
 There’s no score you can chase.
 But if something you say starts to stabilize under reflection, the system notices.

-MUES was built for people who want to test their inner structure — not for validation, but for insight.
+MUES was built for people who want to reflext on themselves truthfully- not for validation, but for insight.

 * Adaptive question logic (Q0.1–Q0.3 priming + recursive reflection engine)
 * Signal-based insight — no trait assignment, no moral tone